Slashbunny/humble-vault-downloader/README.md

 need a Humble Monthly subscription to download these games.

 Existing files have their md5 checksums checked versus what the Humble Bundle API reports.
-If there is a mismatch, you'll need to delete or remove the offending file and run the script again.
+If there is a mismatch, you'll need to delete or move the offending file and run the script again.

 This script was meant for archival purposes, so it does not have way to filter